Skip to main content

 2023

 Houston Symphony Society reported $33.4M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Operating reserves at Houston Symphony Society are adequate: the balance sheet covers a reasonable share of annual expenses, though not a deep multi-year cushion.

 Five-year revenue has grown modestly.
 Houston Symphony Society is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is on the higher side of the band typical for nonprofits this size: $1.5M in total current-officer compensation against $33.4M in revenue.
+Not necessarily inappropriate — large healthcare systems and university systems often pay competitively with for-profit equivalents — but worth reading in context.
 Houston Symphony Society sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $33.4M